inferno986return/python-pcep/Module2.md

 1. **Division** (`/`) is the standard division operator which will *always* output a float value.
 For example, `9 / 3` will output `3.0`.
 2. **Floor division** (`//`) creates an integer by rounding the output to the lowest number and then removing all the values beyond the decimal point.
 For example, running floor division on these outputs `3` each time: `3.1`, `3.5`, `3.9`
 3. **Modulo** (`%`) gives the remainder of a division as an integer.
-It can be useful for checking divisibility i.e. whether 9 is divisible by 3 or determining if a value is even.
+It can be useful for checking divisibility i.e. whether 9 is divisible by 3 or determining if a value is even (divisible by 2).

-Modulo can be manually calculated with these steps.
+Modulo can be manually calculated with these four steps.
 For example, let's try `2 % 5`:

 1. **Divide the dividend** (the first number, two `2`) and divisor (the second number, five `5`) normally `2 // 5`.
 All decimal quotients (results) are rounded to the nearest integer – zero `0` in this case.
 2. **Multiply the quotient** (zero `0`) by the divisor (five `5`), `0 * 5 ` (which is zero `0`)